-Starting a new job or career can be challenging at best.
+Starting a new job or career in 2018 can be challenging at best.

 But how about finding something you like, doesn’t cost a lot to get the education or training, plenty of opportunity and can start within a few weeks?